Following the Path of Discovery

 The funnel was sealed and filled with putty to the brim.
 The malleable putty was compressed into the funnel, as much as possible, using hands.
 Now we are going to leave it settle down to eliminate air bubbles if such were created in the compression process.
 When the level of putty goes down a few millimeters it's time to cut the stem, if not we are going to wait one year before we do it.

 The experiment was set up in 20 May 2012 in Dimona, Israel where the temperature fluctuates most of the time between 10°C (January) to 35 °C (August).

 We are going to use the data collected from this experiment (if successful) to calculate the viscosity of putty and compare the obtained value to more official data.

-We are going to keep our readers updated on new developments ASAP.
+We are going to keep our readers updated on new developments on the following experiment log ASAP.

 University of Queensland page on the Pitch Drop experiment with live webcam